zagoli/capacitated-mapd/README.md

 **Note:** The included OR-Tools is a built as a shared library.
 The installed binary will search for the library in its [current location](third_party/or_tools/lib).

+**Note:** You will need an internet connection to build the project, because some dependencies are downloaded on the fly.

 ---

 ### Build the documentation